 This is a specific type of coffee we discovered on our travels around southeast Asia, as opposed to a coffee machine or brewing device.
 We first learned about Ipoh White Coffee on our food tour in Kuala Lumpur and we were instantly hooked!
 This is a regional specialty, and the town where the drink originated (Ipoh, Perak, Malaysia) has been listed among the top three coffee towns worldwide by Lonely Planet.
 What makes Ipoh White Coffee unique?
-The coffee beans are roasted with margarine, giving them their unique, signature taste.
+The coffee beans are roasted with margarine at a lower temperature, giving them a lighter color and a unique taste.
 The coffee is then ground, brewed, and served with sweetened condensed milk, which creates a lighter colored coffee with slight caramel notes and a velvety smooth mouthfeel.
 That light color is where the name “White Coffee” comes from; the coffee beans themselves are not actually white.
 We were lucky enough to try it as both a hot cup of coffee and iced coffee (out of a plastic bag!) and we highly recommend trying this if your travels take you to Kuala Lumpur.

 There are many cafes around Malaysia that serve White Coffee, but the most well-known is OldTown White Coffee.
 With more than 200 locations in the country, they’re easy to find no matter where you are in Malaysia.
 But you don’t have to travel to Malaysia to try this—you can find OldTown White Coffee instant coffee mix in many specialty supermarkets, and they’re also sold on Amazon.
 It’s not quite the same as enjoying it in Malaysia, but if you can’t make the trip you can still try this unique style of coffee in the comfort of your own home.